How To Get More Energy When You're Just So Tired

 So, what can you do to get more energy when you're really, truly tired?
 "Really there is no substitute for not getting enough sleep," Dr. Epstein says.
 Sadly, sleep is not always an option when you need it, so sometimes you have to find ways to cope until you can go to bed.

-Here are some strategies that will help you get better sleep at night and stay more energized during the day — besides, you know, sleep.
+Here are some strategies that will help you get better sleep at night and stay more energised during the day — besides, you know, sleep.